Foundry-Workshop/token-action-hud-wfrp4e/README.md

 * Thanks to Txus for quick reporting of common issues to help me keep this module relatively bug free as fast as possible :)
 * Thanks to doumoku for providing Japanese translations
 * Thanks to silentmark for providing Polish translations
+* Thanks to LeRatierBretonnien for providing French translations

 ## License